 - Twitter.
 The most widely used social media platform for technical people would seem to currently be Twitter.
 So, each of the meetups I organise has its own Twitter account, used for meetup and speaker promotions, announcements, and requests for talks.
 I try and aim for a promotional tweet with speaker and talk names at the beginning of the week the meetup is scheduled to occur.

 - Dropbox.
-Used essentially as an asset host for media contained in the meetup host presentation slide deck (so, not like an asset host would be used if images were being serving on a web page that gets lots of hits).
+Used essentially as an asset host for media contained in the meetup host presentation slide deck (so, not like an asset host would be used if images were being served on a web page that gets lots of hits).

 - Slack.
 There are official Slack workspaces for the programming languages the meetups I organise cover, and so I promote meetups in the